fossfreedom/radio-browser/README.md

 for Rhythmbox 2.96

 Current situation as of:
-29 Jul 2012 - GUI mostly ported.
-The third search tab is not functional as yet.
+21 Aug 2012 - GUI ported.
+The third search tab is functional but a little buggy.
 It does play radio-stations from the default list and you can search for new radio stations

 Help needed!